IBM/customized-deployable-architecture/.github/workflow-readme.md

 This Readme is to provide details regarding the git Action in this repo.
-The action is used to automate the onboarind, validating and publishing to a catalog a version of the three offerings within this repo.
+The action is used to automate the onboarding, validating and publishing to a catalog a version of the three offerings within this repo.
 Additionally, the versions are scanned using the IBM CRA scanning functions.

 The action is initiated everytime a new release is created within the repo.
 Since the repo contains three offerings, each release contains a new